GunnerSaurusBJJ/GunnerSaurusBJJ/README.md

-- 👋 Hi, I’m Daniil Shelest
+## - 👋 Hi, I’m Daniil Shelest.
+If you want to check out my code please open only recent repositories.
 - 👀 I’m interested in Frontend development
 - 📫 How to reach me: Telegram: @gunnersaurusBJJ, EMAIL: ddaa.99ars@yandex.ru